-The major in Leadership and Management provides students with basic management skills.
+The major in Leadership and Management, leading to a Bachelor of Liberal Studies degree, provides students with basic management skills.
 The course of study is organized to produce effective and intellectually agile leaders.
 Students gain advanced critical thinking skills, firm ethical reasoning abilities, and a readiness to participate productively in the workplace and the community.

 Business administration courses within the Leadership and Management major introduce students to central theoretical issues regarding management organization and processes within business, industrial, and governmental environments.
 Additional courses are grounded in liberal arts disciplines recognized by employers as crucial to career growth.

 The category of courses in Ethical issues helps guide students in decision making and requires them to evaluate the consequences of managerial choices.
 Organization and Government allows the student to gain knowledge about the structures of private and public systems.
 Leadership and Communication guides the student’s skills in the communication and understanding of those systems.
 Through courses in Leadership and Diversity students learn about the populations that managers must engage and to which they must communicate effectively.

 A capstone course encourages students to conduct research through an individual study experience guided by a faculty mentor and/or to complete an internship in a subject appropriate to the major and under the guidance and direction of a faculty advisor and an agency supervisor.

 Requirements for the Leadership and Management major